 Date: July 01, 2008

-Assists others in conducting investigative research requiring the application and analysis of standard tests and procedures as defined by the project.
+Assist in performing investigative research requiring the application and analysis of standard tests and procedures as defined by the project.

-Assists other Research Associates, Research Scientists or the Project Director by performing standard designated procedures associated with experiments/ projects under close supervision; assists interpreting and analyzing results; assists in preparing presentation data in organized form.
+Assist others by performing standard designated procedures associated with experiments/projects under close supervision; assist with interpreting and analyzing results; assist in preparing presentation data in organized form.